"When the student is ready, the teacher appears."

 Signs of the Blind Follower shadow:

-- You follow teachers without evaluating their worthiness.
+- We follow teachers without evaluating their worthiness.

-- You suppress your own knowing to fit the teaching.
+- We suppress our own knowing to fit the teaching.

-- You can't tell healthy obedience from exploitation.
+- We can't distinguish healthy obedience from exploitation.

-- You use obedience to avoid the responsibility of your own discernment.
+- We use obedience to avoid the responsibility of discernment.

 The Blind Follower tells himself he's being humble and devoted.
-But underneath is often fear—of standing alone, of trusting himself, of the weight of his own authority.
+Underneath lies fear—of standing alone, of trusting himself, of bearing his own authority.

 Near Enemies of Obedience